-he Freedom of Information and Protection of Privacy Act (FIPPA) came into force on May 4, 1998.
-It was significantly amended as of January 1, 2011.
+The Freedom of Information and Protection of Privacy Act (FIPPA) came into force on May 4, 1998.
+It was significantly amended as of January 1, 2011, and January 1, 2022.
 FIPPA replaced the Freedom of Information Act that had been in force since September 1988.

 FIPPA applies to public bodies, including provincial government departments and agencies, as well as local public bodies which consist of educational, health care and local government bodies.
 The act governs access to information held by public bodies and sets out requirements that public bodies must follow to protect the privacy of personal information.